-The Company generally recognizes revenue from product sales when title and risk of loss have transferred to its customers.
-Those criteria generally require that (i) persuasive evidence of an arrangement exists; (ii) product delivery has occurred; (iii) the price to customers is fixed or determinable; (iv) collectability is reasonably assured, and (v) the amount of product returns, chargebacks, rebates and other sales deductions can be reasonably estimated.
+The Company adopted the new accounting standard ASC 606, "Revenue from Contracts with Customers," and all the related amendments ("new revenue standard") to all contracts using the modified retrospective method.
+The cumulative effect of initially applying the new revenue standard was immaterial.
 The Company ships products to its customers only in response to, and to the extent of, the orders that customers submit to the Company.
 Depending on the terms of our customer arrangements, revenue is generally recognized when the product is received by the customer ("FOB Destination Point") or at the time of shipment ("FOB Shipping Point").